GMAT Registration: When Should you Schedule your GMAT?

 Don’t be afraid to give yourself more time

 A few extra weeks of GMAT practice tests and solidifying can make a huge difference in your GMAT score.
 Don’t rush in the end of your GMAT preparation just because you have a GMAT date set.
-With at least 7 days of notice you can reschedule the GMAT date for a fee of $50.
+With at least 7 days of notice you can reschedule the GMAT date for a fee of $60.
 You can change the GMAT date and the test center.
-Don’t be afraid to make use of this option.
+Use this option.

 If you are just getting started in your GMAT preparation these GMAT Study Schedules might help you get organized.
 And while you’re at it consider reading Essential GMAT Study Skills.
 Both articles are helpful for GMAT people just starting out and in need of a little direction.
 Also, the GMAC GMAT Registration Handbook has good information about GMAT registration, cancellation and re-scheduling amongst a bunch of other helpful tidbits.